Algorithmic bias: Technical

 and sensitive information about the subject, as first demonstrated in where a deep learning network was simultaneously trained to learn a task while at the same time being completely agnostic about the protected feature.
 A simpler method was proposed in the context of word embeddings, and involves removing information that is correlated with the protected characteristic.

 Currently, a new IEEE standard is being drafted that aims to specify methodologies which help creators of algorithms eliminate issues of bias and articulate transparency (i.e. to authorities or end users) about the function and possible effects of their algorithms.
 The project was approved February 2017 and is sponsored by the Software & Systems Engineering Standards Committee, a committee chartered by the IEEE Computer Society.
-A draft of the standard is expected to be submitted for balloting in June 2019.
+A draft of the standard is expected to be submitted for balloting in June 2019.The standard was published in January 2025.

+In 2022, the IEEE released a standard aimed at specifying methodologies to help creators of algorithms address issues of bias and promote transparency regarding the function and potential effects of their algorithms.
+The project, initially approved in February 2017, was sponsored by the Software & Systems Engineering Standards Committee, a committee under the IEEE Computer Society.
+The standard provides guidelines for articulating transparency to authorities or end users and mitigating algorithmic biases.

 Transparency and monitoring

 Ethics guidelines on AI point to the need for accountability, recommending that steps be taken to improve the interpretability of results.
 Such solutions include the consideration of the "right to understanding" in machine learning algorithms, and to resist deployment of machine learning in situations where the decisions could not be explained or reviewed.
 Toward this end, a movement for "Explainable AI" is already underway within organizations such as DARPA, for reasons that go beyond the remedy of bias.
 Price Waterhouse Coopers, for example, also suggests that monitoring output means designing systems in such a way as to ensure that solitary components of the system can be isolated and shut down if they skew results.

 An initial approach towards transparency included the open-sourcing of algorithms.
 Software code can be looked into and improvements can be proposed through source-code-hosting facilities.
 However, this approach doesn't necessarily produce the intended effects.
 Companies and organizations can share all possible documentation and code, but this does not establish transparency if the audience doesn't understand the information given.
 Therefore, the role of an interested critical audience is worth exploring in relation to transparency.
 Algorithms cannot be held accountable without a critical audience.